fgregg/chicago-dots/README.md

 It would be nice if we could put the dots where people likely **do** live, and that's what this project is here to help you do, at least for Chicago.

 ## Approach
-The U.S. Decennial Census gives us high resolution data on the number of people who live in a census "block," which often looks like a real city block in Chicago.
+The U.S. Decennial Census gives us high-resolution data on the number of people who live in a census "block," which often looks like a real city block in Chicago.

 We start with this block data and then use [dasymetric mapping](https://en.wikipedia.org/wiki/Dasymetric_map) to refine the block data with auxillary data.